Debug ASP .NET

 Debugging for web services such as ASP requires that the Enterprise Architect debugger is able to attach to a running service.

-It is necessary to launch the client first, as the ASP .NET service process might not already be running.
-Load the client by using your browser.
-This ensures that the web server is running.
-The only difference to a debug script for ASP is that you specify the attach keyword in your script, as follows:
+It is necessary to launch the client first, as the ASP .NET service process might not already be running; load the client using your browser - this ensures that the web server is running.

-The Debug window Stop button should be enabled and any breakpoints should be red, indicating they have been bound.
+The Debug window should be enabled and any breakpoints should be red, indicating they have been bound.